intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

     This will load the certificates from those file paths instead of as strings.

-### Monitor the topic in AWS\* IoT dashboard
+## Step 6: Monitor the topic in AWS IoT dashboard

-1. Go to the Dashboard (you can navigate to it in the left menu from the console https://aws.amazon.com/console/).
+a.
+Go to the Dashboard (you can navigate to it in the left menu from the console https://aws.amazon.com/console/).
 A graphical representation of device connections and messages can be seen.
 You should see a connection corresponding to the time you ran the sketch.
     ![](https://github.com/intel-iot-devkit/aws-iot-device-sdk-cpp-arduino-create/blob/master/extras/Dashboard.png)

-2. The sample’s published messages can be tested by received by subscribing to the topic through the Test widget.
+b.
+The sample’s published messages can be tested by received by
+    subscribing to the topic through the Test widget.
 Navigate to the Test widget from the console https://aws.amazon.com/console/.

     Enter the name of the thing that was created